How to Make Office Buildings People-Oriented While Complying with Privacy Regulations such as the GDPR

 Big data is a buzzword and depending on the solution you are looking for you will find a large quantity of solution providers.
 It is therefore all the more important to rely on trustworthy companies and their established solutions.

-Locatee Analytics implements strong measures to protect your employees‘ privacy and complies with local and international privacy laws
+Locatee Analytics implements strong measures to protect your employees‘ privacy and complies with local and international privacy laws and regulations

 Locatee supports companies to intelligently optimise their office buildings across an entire real estate portfolio and shape the way people interact with their workspace, with the patented Workplace Analytics solution Locatee.
 The software analyses real-time connections of employee devices, such as laptops, with the existing network infrastructure.
 It allows insights into space utilisation, mobility and collaboration behaviour of the entire organisation.